mounta11n/plusplus-caMalL/README.md

 <h3 align="left">Dialog Script</h3>

-1. Wenn du dich mit `git clone` auskennst, muss ich dir den Prozess nicht erklären.
+1. If you are familiar with `git clone`, I don't need to explain the process to you.

-2. Solltest du dich mit git nicht auskennen, dann lade dir dieses Repository als ZIP Datei herunter: [Klick hier](https://github.com/mounta11n/plusplus-caMalL/archive/refs/heads/master.zip)
+2. If you are not familiar with git, then download this repository as a ZIP file: [Click here](https://github.com/mounta11n/plusplus-caMalL/archive/refs/heads/master.zip)

-2. Entpacke die ZIP Datei und gehe daraufhin in den entpackten Ordner.
+2. Unzip the ZIP file and then go to the unzipped folder.

-3. Finde eine Datei namens 'start-server.sh' und wähle die Datei mit der rechten Maustaste aus.
+3. Find a file named 'start-server.sh' and select the file with the right mouse button.

-4. Gehe auf -> "öffnen mit" -> Terminal (iTerm, xterm, ..) – das war's
+4. Go to -> "open with" -> Terminal (iTerm, xterm, ..) - that's it!

 <br>

-Das folgende Dialog-Fenster hilft dir, das Backend zu starten:
+The following dialog window will help you to start the backend:

 <br>
 <br>